kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/consul.md

 ### consul.sessionTTL

 Specifies the minimum allowed session TTL.
-Consul server has a lower limit of 10s on the session TTL by default.
+The consul server has a lower limit of 10s on the session TTL by default.
 The value of session_ttl here cannot be lesser than 10s unless the session_ttl_min on the consul server's configuration has a lesser value.

 ```yaml
 spec: